KKDad/MediaTool/README.md

 Template Options:
 -----------
-All Text inside curly-brases is assumed to be a tag.
+All Text inside curly-braces is assumed to be a tag.
 Text outside braces is considered a string literal.

 Example: